 The APT holds Public Inquiries and hears Ecological Justice Cases, brought on behalf of flora, fauna, ecosystems, bioregions and local communities around Australia.

-As a ‘citizen’s tribunal’ the APT is not a government endorsed activity nor do any of its activities, decisions or recommendations have the force of government-sanctioned law.
+As a ‘citizens’ tribunal’ the APT is not a government endorsed activity nor do any of its activities, decisions or recommendations have the force of government-sanctioned law.
+The APT is independent, managed by volunteers and brings people together to speak out for justice.
 The APT provides an educative and culturally transformative forum in which to present a positive, alternative process to address environmental justice and Caring for Country.

-The APT Panel is made up of First Nations Peoples, lawyers, community representatives and eminent scientists, hears Inquiries and Cases, and makes recommendations for restorative justice, innovative law reform and socio-political reforms that will Care for Country and protect the Rights of Nature.
+The APT Panel is made up of First Nations Peoples, lawyers, community representatives and eminent scientists.
+It hears Inquiries and Cases, and makes recommendations for restorative justice, innovative law reform and socio-political reforms that will Care for Country and protect Community and Nature’s Rights.

 - Secretariat Support for the APT is provided by the Australian Earth Laws Alliance.

 - Read the Founding Charter of the Australian Peoples’ Tribunal.